apache/skywalking/docs/en/setup/backend/backend-init-mode.md

 # Init mode
-SkyWalking backend supports multiple storage implementors.
-Most of them could initialize the storage, such as Elastic Search, Database automatically when the backend startup in first place.
+The SkyWalking backend supports multiple storage implementors.
+Most of them would automatically initialize the storage, such as Elastic Search or Database, when the backend starts up at first.

-But there are some unexpected happens based on the storage, such as `When create Elastic Search indexes concurrently, because of several backend instances startup at the same time.`, there is a change, the APIs of Elastic Search would be blocked without any exception.
+But there may be some unexpected events that may occur with the storage, such as `When multiple Elastic Search indexes are created concurrently, these backend instances would start up at the same time.`, When there is a change, the APIs of Elastic Search would be blocked without reporting any exception.
-And this has more chances happen in container management platform, like k8s.
+This often happens on container management platforms, such as k8s.

-That is where you need **Init mode** startup.
+This is where you need the **Init mode** startup.

 ## Solution
-Only one single instance should run in **Init mode** before other instances start up.
+Only one single instance should run in the **Init mode** before other instances start up.
 And this instance will exit graciously after all initialization steps are done.

 Use `oapServiceInit.sh`/`oapServiceInit.bat` to start up backend.
-You should see the following logs
+You should see the following logs:
 > 2018-11-09 23:04:39,465 - org.apache.skywalking.oap.server.starter.OAPServerStartUp -2214 [main] INFO  [] - OAP starts up in init mode successfully, exit now...

 ## Kubernetes